 If your town does not pick up or accept brush, you can chip it yourself, or bring it to:

-Bridgewater Farm, 1000 Plymouth St., Bridgewater 508-697-0357
+1000 Plymouth St., Bridgewater

-$10/cubic yard, or 50c/paper bag (no plastic), $1/trash barrel, $2/landscaper barrel.
-Can also take clean wood, NO nails, paint, stain or other treatment.
-Cut to 6'.
+Can also take clean wood (no nails), paint, stain, or other treatment.
+Cut to 6′.
 Stumps $20/CY.
-Open year roumd during store hours.
-They also accept Christmas trees,
+Open year round during store hours.
+They also accept Christmas trees, yard waste (must be free of rocks), plastic, metal, and all other non-plant material.

-Smith and Sons, 887 Plain St. (Rt.
-139), Marshfield, 781-294-1230
+887 Plain St. (Rt.
+139), Marshfield

-$20/pickup truck load.
 May be prorated for smaller quantities.
 No bags or non-plant material.

 Car seats are difficult to recycle, due to the many different materials that are stuck together.
+Charities and thrift stores are prohibited by law from accepting used cars seats for donation.

 Target runs an annual car seat recycling program, in April.